 If we were numbering this list, McDonald’s Hot Mustard would be number one.
 Remember the great hot mustard scare of 2012, when it was discontinued for a little while?
 I do.

-McDonald’s had even gone as far as to print a list of their current dipping sauces with our beloved hot mustard omitted.
+McDonald’s even went as far as to print a list of their dipping sauces with our beloved hot mustard omitted.
 Luckily, they came to their senses after the uproar online.

 As for the hot mustard sauce itself, it’s enough heat to let you know it’s there.
 There is no other quite like it, truth be told.